 Click on the radio button beside Polyline Solid and then click the OK button to close the dialog.

-Note: If the Polyline Solid option is not enabled, a break in the polyline may have been created when the arc was edited.
-To reconnect the arc to the other segments, click on it; drag it away from the rest of the rectangle; and then drag it back so that it reconnects with the rectangle.
+Note: If the Polyline Solid option is unable to be selected, a break in the polyline may have been created when the arc was edited.
+To reconnect the arc to the other segments, click on it, drag it away from the rest of the polyline, and then drag it back so that it reconnects.

 When the Convert Polyline dialog closes, the Polyline Solid Specification dialog will open.
-This is where attributes of your polyline solid, including thickness and materials, can be specified.
+This is where attributes of your polyline solid, including thickness, elevation, and materials can be specified.
 Click the OK button to close the dialog and return to either floor plan or Cross Section/Elevation view.

 For the purposes of this example, use a thickness that matches that of the Interior wall type being used or 4 1/2".

-The two-dimensional polyline that you drew is now a three-dimensional object with the selected material and a precisely defined shape.
+The two-dimensional polyline that you drew is now a three-dimensional object with the selected material.